am2022/passgen/README.md

 >use -er and end of range number.
 * import chars with file:
 >use -imp_char and after that file name.
+* add a static string:
+>use -static_string and after that enter your static string.
 * You should use -exec end of the argv inputs.
 >end of the argvs that you use you should put -exec for getting execute.
 ## how to build passgen?